The Complete Guide to Patellofemoral Pain Syndrome

 “Patellofemoral pain syndrome” is a surprisingly meaningless name.
 It basically means “strange kneecap pain,” but in Latin.
 “Anterior knee pain syndrome” is another common name with an even broader meaning, and it’s a little more direct and honest: it’s pain, and it’s on the front of your knee, ‘nuff said.

 Sometimes the “pain” part is dropped and it is just called “patellofemoral syndrome” or PFS.
 Sometimes syndrome is swapped out for “disorder.”
 And sometimes pain is replaced with “stress,” emphasizing that it’s usually a repetitive strain injury: “patellofemoral stress syndrome.”
-Sometimes the femur is shunned, and people just talk about patellar pain — and indeed sometimes it probably is the kneecap itself, and not really the joint under it.
+Sometimes the femur is shunned, and people just talk about patellar pain — and it probably often is the kneecap itself, and not the femur under it.

 And the misspellings!
 No musculoskeletal condition is trickier.
-The number of poorly spelled Google searches for this condition is off the charts.13
+The number of poorly spelled Google searches for this condition is off the charts.17

 “Patellofemoral pain syndrome” is the most common term.
 A syndrome is never a “diagnosis,” or not a good one anyway: it’s an unexplained distinctive pattern of symptoms.
 In the case of pain on the front of the knee, especially where overuse is a factor, we assume that those problems are coming from the patellofemoral joint, and the odds do favour that — but it’s hardly guaranteed.
 The patellofemoral joint is the prime suspect in most cases, but it’s not the only one.
 I will get into much more detail about other possibilities later in the guide.